lhsteffen/CS344/README.md

 local maxima are present.
 This lab shows how each algorithm works by using two graphs of an absolute function and an absolute sin function.

+### Lab 03

+Lab 03 is about constraint satisfaction and how search algorithms using constraint satisfaction differ from traditional search algorithms.
+This lab shows the difference between the DFS, AC3, Backtracing, and Min Conflicts algorithms, showing their strengths and weaknesses by using the sudoku and n-Queens problems.
+Once the differences between each type of algorithm have been established, the lab then asks to consider the differences between constraint satisfaction and traditional search methods.